 Day 8: To Lampang - Elephant Hospital, to Chiang Mai

 We depart for Chiang Mai following breakfast.
 Enroute we stop in Lampang as well as an elephant hospital which even produces prosthetic limbs for elephants.

-Day 9: To Chiang Mai - Elephant Work Camp, Orchid Nursery, Handicrafts, Kantoke Dinner
+Day 9: To Chiang Mai - Orchid Nursery, Handicrafts, Kantoke Dinner

-We visit the Mae Sa Elephant Camp today where we will learn about the purpose of the camp and have an opportunity to speak with the staff.
-We will also visit an orchid and butterfly farm.
-This afternoon, those interested can visit some of the cottage industries producing traditional Thai handicrafts such as laquerware, jewelry and handpainted umbrellas, to name a few.
+Today, we visit an orchid farm and butterfly farm.
+In the afternoon, those interested can visit some of the cottage industries producing traditional Thai handicrafts such as laquerware, jewelry and handpainted umbrellas, to name a few.
 This evening we will enjoy a folk dance while at our special Kantoke Dinner.

 Day 10: Chiang Mai - Thai Cooking Lessons, Wat Doi Suthep

 This morning, enjoy a Thai cooking course where you can learn to prepare four different Thai dishes.
 Lunch is included in the program.

 Day 11: Chiang Mai - Wat U Mong, Old City by Bicycle Taxi